netdata/netdata/docs/contributing/style-guide.md

 Document titles and page headings should use sentence case.
 That means you should only capitalize the first word.

-If you need to use the name of a brands, software, product, and company, capitalize it according to their official guidelines.
+If you need to use the name of a brand, software, product, and company, capitalize it according to their official guidelines.

 Also, don't put a period (`.`) or colon (`:`) at the end of a title or header.